 Campus Visit: Mom handles the travel plans and sets up the activities for the visit, takes the official tour along with her son but hangs back and lets him ask questions, visits the bookstore so he can spend a few minutes wandering the student union alone, goes to the financial aid office during his admissions interview, and they both meet with the coach (if there is recruiting at play).

-Applications: Student completes all her online applications and asks her dad to do a round of editing.
+Applications: The student completes all her online applications and asks her dad to do a round of editing.
 He reads through them carefully and keeps his notes on a separate piece of paper being sure to not make changes directly in the application.
 Dad’s feedback is thorough yet general—he doesn’t rewrite sentences for her, but he does suggest places where she could explain further or be more concise.

 It’s a collaborative process, and communicating clearly about when and how your parents can help will make things run more smoothly.

-If you’re a parent, don’t buy into the myth that your son or daughter has to manage this process alone or else they aren’t truly ready.
+If you’re a parent, don’t buy into the myth that your son or daughter has to manage this process alone, or else they aren’t truly ready.
 Being supportive and helpful isn’t the same as being a helicopter parent.
 The stakes are too high, and the stress is too great for a person to handle this project alone.
-By remaining positive, organized and mindful of when to step in and when to step back, you may just find that this process brings you closer to one another.
+By remaining positive, organized, and mindful of when to step in and when to step back, you may just find that this process brings you closer to one another.

 Remember you and your parents are on the same team and both want the best college for your situation!